Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 Panoramic of Longmen Grottoes on West Hill, Photo from Official Site of Longmen Caves.

-In 493, the Emperor Xiaowen of the Northern Wei Dynasty migrated his capital to Luoyang city and built the first Buddhist cave there, to pray for blessing to the departed Empress Dowager Feng.
+In 493, Emperor Xiaowen of the Northern Wei Dynasty migrated his capital to Luoyang city and built the first Buddhist cave there to pray for blessing to the departed Empress Dowager Feng.

-Since then, more royals and nobles followed his step and opened more caves there.
+Since then, more royals and nobles followed his steps and opened more caves.

-During the early to mid-Tang Dynasty (618 — 907), the construction of Longmen Grottoes reached its peak, especially during Emperor Gaozong of Tang and Empress Wu Zetian's reign (649 — 705).
+During the early to mid-Tang Dynasty (618 — 907), the construction of grottoes in Longmen reached its peak, especially during Emperor Gaozong of Tang and Empress Wu Zetian's reign (649 — 705).

-Afterward, the Longmen Grottoes had been constructed on and off in the next 1400 years, but also suffered big losses several times in history, by manual and natural causes.
+Afterward, the grottoes were constructed on and off in the next 1400 years but also suffered significant losses several times in history by manual and natural causes.

-Until 1953 built an agency to preserve the Longmen Grottoes, which received national level conservations since then and listed as a UNESCO World Cultural Heritage in 2000.
+In 1953, an agency was formed to preserve the Longmen Grottoes, which received national-level conservations since then and was listed as a UNESCO World Cultural Heritage in 2000.

-Stone Carving Statues and Inscriptions of Longmen Grottoes, Photo by Yunfei.
+Stone Carving Statues and Inscriptions of Longmen, Photo by Yunfei.

 -